Ramoroke/ntshoekhe/README.md

 - **Full Data Replication**: Ensures that data stored in each node is fully replicated across all other nodes, ensuring data consistency and availability.
 - **Node Management**: Each node manages its own database file, creating it if it doesn't exist, and appropriately handles deletion events, notifying other nodes of its removal from the cluster.

+## Notice

+🚧 **This repository is under construction.** 🚧

+The development of Ntsoekhe Database is ongoing.
+Feel free to explore the code and contribute to the project.
+However, please note that the current state of the repository may be incomplete or unstable.

 ## Getting Started

 To get started with Ntsoekhe Database, follow these steps: